jonathanericksen/Party_Tweets/README.md

      <img src="images/Sentiment_analysis.png" width="350" height="350">
 </p>

-The party in power (at the time these tweets were published was the Republican party) exhibited a higher sentiment score as their published tweets likely took a positive tone in support of current congressional political initiatives.
+The party in power (which at the time these tweets were published was the Republican party) exhibited a higher sentiment score as their published tweets likely took a positive tone in support of current congressional political initiatives.
 Conversely, the party not in power (Democrats) likely spoke in a more negative tone as they looked to diminish the achievements and legislative agenda of the current majority party.

 ***